Karto1000/CDDA-Map-Editor-v2/README.md

 - Mutable overmap terrain entries are not supported
 - Isometric tilesets are not supported
 - `rotates_to` is not supported
+- Some non-iso tilesets do not work
+- No Background color for fallback ascii sprites

 ## Installation